pramnora/python/README.md

 CHECK IF TKINTER IS INSTALLED

 C:\> python -m tkinter

-...a windows should appear showing you which version of TKInter is installed;
+...a window should appear showing you which version of TKInter is installed;
 the window also contains 2 buttons: Click Me/QUIT
 (click Quit to close the window down)